Hooman Majd: Early life

 Hooman Majd was born in 1957 in Tehran, Iran.
 He was raised in a family involved in the diplomatic service, serving under the Shah Mohammad Reza Pahlavi.
 Majd lived from infancy abroad, mostly in the United States and in England, but attending American schools in varied places, such as Tunis and New Delhi.

 He boarded at St Paul's School, London, until 1974.
-Followed by attendance to George Washington University (GWU) for electrical engineering in Washington, D.C. and graduated in 1977.
+Followed by attendance to George Washington University (GWU) for electrical engineering in Washington, D.C., and graduated in 1977.
 He studied operations research at GWU for two more years but did not complete.
 He stayed in the United States after the 1979 revolution.

 Extended family

 Majd's maternal grandfather was the Ayatollah Mohammad Kazem Assar (1885–1975), who was born to an Iraqi mother and an Iranian father.
 The Ayatollah, along with other contemporary ulema, overcame traditional opposition to serve as a professor of philosophy at the University of Tehran.
 His own father, whose origins were in the village of Ardakan, Iran, became representative of a "middle class" that was "pro-democratic and pro-modernization".

-Madj aunt is musician Shusha Guppy, and his cousin is convicted fraudster Darius Guppy.
+Majd's aunt is musician Shusha Guppy, and his cousin is convicted fraudster Darius Guppy.